-In instances where the determination of the fair value measurement is based on inputs from different levels of the fair value hierarchy, the level in the fair value hierarchy within which the entire fair value measurement falls is based on the lowest level input that is significant to the fair value In March 2016, the Company adopted measurement in its entirety.
-The Company's the accounting pronouncement issued assessment of the significance of a particular by the Financial Accounting Standards linput to the fair value measurement in its Board ("FASB") to update guidance entirety requires judgment, and considers employees.
-This pronouncement is Fair value estimates discussed herein are effective for fiscal years beginning based upon certain market assumptions and information available periods within those years, with early management.
-The respective carrying value of adoption permitted.
-This guidance certain on-balance-sheet financial instruments requires all income tax effects of approximated their fair values due to the awards to be recognized in the income short-term nature of these instruments or statement when the awards vest or are interest rates that are comparable to market settled and changes the presentation of rates.
-These financial instruments include excess tax benefits on the statement of cash, convertible promissory notes, derivative and accounts pavable. these provisions on a prospective Company's cash and derivative liabilities, basis.
-In addition, this pronouncement which are carried at fair value, are classified changes guidance on: (a) accounting as Level 1 financial instruments. for forfeitures of share-based awards Company's bank accounts are maintained and (b) employers' accounting for an with financial institutions of reputable credit, material impact on the Company's The Company accounts for income taxes in financial position and/or results of accordance with ASC 740.
-The Company provides for federal and provincial income taxes payable, as well as for those deferred In February 2016, an accounting because of the timing differences between pronouncement was issued by the reporting income and expenses for financial lease statement purposes versus tax purposes.
-This Deferred tax assets and liabilities pronouncement is intended to provide recognized for the future tax consequences and attributable to differences between comparability by requiring lessees to carrying amount of assets and liabilities for and financial reporting purposes and the amounts corresponding lease liabilities on the used for income tax purposes.
-Deferred tax leases. assets and liabilities are measured using the Expenses associated with leases will enacted tax rates expected to apply to taxable similar current on a modified retrospective basis for is more likely than not to be realized. each prior reporting period presented.
-The Company has not yet Research and Development determined the effect that the adoption our financial position and/or results of primarily operations.
+fair value measurement in its entirety.
+The In March 2016, the Company adopted the Company's assessment of the significance of a accounting pronouncement issued by the particular input to the fair value measurement in Financial Accounting Standards Board its entirety requires judgment, and considers share-based payments to employees.
+This Fair value estimates discussed herein are based pronouncement is effective for fiscal upon certain market assumptions and pertinent years beginning after December 15, 2016, information available to management.
+The and interim periods within those years, respective carrying value of certain on-balancewith early adoption permitted.
+This sheet financial instruments approximated their guidance requires all income tax effects fair values due to the short-term nature of these of awards to be recognized in the income instruments or interest rates that are comparable statement when the awards vest or are to market rates.
+These financial instruments settled and changes the presentation of include cash, convertible promissory notes, excess tax benefits on the statement of derivative liabilities and accounts payable.
+The cash flows.
+The Company adopted these Company's cash and derivative liabilities, which provisions on a prospective basis.
+In are carried at fair value, are classified as Level 1 addition, this pronouncement changes financial instruments.
+The Company's bank for accounts maintained with are financial forfeitures of share-based awards and (b) institutions of reputable credit, therefore, bear impact on the Company's financial accordance with ASC 740.
+The Company provides for federal and provincial income taxes payable, as well as for those deferred because of accounting the timing differences between reporting income pronouncement was issued by the FASB and expenses for financial statement purposes to replace existing lease accounting versus tax purposes.
+Deferred tax assets and is liabilities are recognized for the future tax enhanced consequences attributable to differences between by the carrying amount of assets and liabilities for requiring lessees to record right-of-use financial reporting purposes and the amounts assets and corresponding lease liabilities used for income tax purposes.
+Deferred tax on the balance sheet for most leases assets and liabilities are measured using the Expenses associated with leases will enacted tax rates expected to apply to taxable continue to be recognized in a manner income in the years in which those temporary similar to current accounting guidance. differences are expected to be recoverable or This pronouncement is effective for settled.
+The effect of a change in tax rates is annual and interim periods beginning recognized as income or expense in the period of after December 15, 2018, with early the change.
+A valuation allowance is established, adoption permitted.
+The adoption is when necessary, to reduce deferred income tax required to be applied on a modified assets to the amount that is more likely than not prior to be realized.